Vietnam.vn - Nền tảng quảng bá Việt Nam

 At 36, you can't continue like you're 30 - Photo: CN

-Not only does the body lose muscle size, but it also loses fast-twitch muscle fibers, which are key to high-intensity activities like jumping, accelerating, or lifting heavy weights.
+Not only do people lose muscle size, they also lose fast-twitch muscle fibers – the type of muscle that plays a key role in high-intensity activities such as jumping, accelerating, or lifting heavy weights.

 Additionally, the hormone testosterone – an important factor in maintaining muscle, strength and recovery – also begins to decline significantly after age 30.